-Abdominoplasty is an excellent way to sculpt the figure and shape the body.
-The surgical procedure tightens the abdominal wall and removes any excess skin, in turn, leaving patients with a slimmer, firmer midsection.
-While the procedure helps shape and tone the abdominal area, it is not a substitute for weight loss or exercise.
-Weight loss operations are called bariatric surgery and involves surgery on your stomach or bowel.
+Abdominoplasty is an excellent way to sculpt and shape the body.
+This surgical procedure tightens the abdominal wall and removes sagging skin and excess fat, leaving patients with a slimmer, firmer midsection.
+The upper abdomen and lower abdomen can be treated.
+While a tummy tuck helps shape and tone the abdominal area, it is not a substitute for weight loss or bariatric surgery.

-Ideally, your weight should be stable before you have the surgery.
-If a significant amount of weight is lost after your surgery, this will lead to further loose skin.
-The best candidates for tummy tuck surgery are those at or close to weight they are comfortable with and it has remained stable, are non-smokers in good health and have realistic expectations about what the procedure can do for them.
-If any of the following statements below describe you, abdominoplasty may help you achieve the look you desire:
+Your weight should be stable before you have the surgery.
+If a significant amount of weight is gained and then lost after surgery, this will lead to more loose skin.
+The best candidates for tummy tuck surgery are those at or close to their desired weight for 6 months or longer, that are non-smokers in good health, and people who have realistic expectations about what the procedure can do for them.
+If any of the following statements below describe you, abdominoplasty can help you achieve the look you desire:

-- You’ve suffered some type of trauma, tumour or structural defect to the abdomen which has impacted its shape and appearance.
+- You’ve suffered some type of trauma, tumor or structural defect to the abdomen that impacted its shape and appearance.

-- You exercise regularly and eat properly, yet not matter what, your stomach remains flabby.
+- You exercise and eat properly, yet your stomach remains flabby.

-- After losing a dramatic amount of weight, you are left with loose, hanging skin around your midsection that impacts mobility.
+- After losing a large amount of weight, you are left with loose, hanging skin around your midsection.

-- Following pregnancy, your abdominal muscles are now stretched and you are left with extra sagging skin.
+- Following pregnancy, your ab muscles are now stretched and you have extra sagging skin.

 What abdominoplasty won’t do